Multi-Winner Voting with Approval Preferences: Thiele Methods

-\begin{example} Let us consider the instance of \Cref{ex:running}.
-To compute AV, we count how often each alternative is approved: $a$: 8 times, $b: 4$, $c: 4$, $d: 2$, $e: 1$, $f: 2$ and $g: 1$.
+To compute winning committees according to AV, we count how often each alternative is approved: $a$: $8$ times, $b$: $4$, $c$: $4$, $d$: $2$, $e$: $1$, $f$: $2$ and $g$: $1$.
 We want to select the four most-approved alternatives.
-As $d$ and $f$ both have the fourth-most approvals, AV returns two tied committees: the sets $W_1=\{a,b,c,d\}$ and $W_2=\{a,b,c,f\}$.
-It is noteworthy that $W_1$ leaves three voters completely unsatisfied with the chosen alternatives, whereas $W_2$ satisfies all but two. \end{example}
+These are $a$, $b$, $c$, and there is a tie between $d$ and $f$ (both having the fourth highest number of approvals).
+Hence, AV returns two tied committees: the sets $W_1=\{a,b,c,d\}$ and $W_2=\{a,b,c,f\}$.
+It is noteworthy that $W_1$ leaves three voters completely unsatisfied with the chosen alternatives, whereas $W_2$ results in only two completely unsatisfied voters. \end{example}

 We continue with an ABC rule that can be seen as the exact opposite of AV.
 Whereas AV disregards whether some voters completely disagree with a committee, the Approval Chamberlin--Courant rule grants as many voters as possible at least one approved alternative in the committee.
-This rule was first mentioned by Thiele\footnotemark~\citep{Thie95a}, and then independently introduced in a more general context by Chamberlin and Courant~\citep{ccElection}.
+This rule was first mentioned by Thiele\footnotemark~\citep{Thie95a}, and then independently introduced in a different context by Chamberlin and Courant~\citep{ccElection}.